1ahmaddiab/JIRA_Issues/README.md

-# Machine Learning Engineer Assignment - JIRA Issues Resolution Date Prediction
+# JIRA Issues Resolution Date Prediction

-This assignment is part of the hiring process for the Machine Learning Engineer role at Xccelerated - Part of Xebia company.
 The project focuses on using machine learning to predict issue resolution times for JIRA, a popular issue tracking and project management tool for software projects.

-## Assignment Details
+## Project Details

-The goal of the assignment is to create a web service with three REST endpoints.
+The goal of the project is to create a web service with three REST endpoints.
 These endpoints take a JIRA issue key (e.g. AVRO-2171) and predict when that issue will reach the 'Resolved' status.

 Tasks include: